 The Policy establishes the types of metrics that will be tracked and for which goals will be set (see Section XI.I of the Policy).
 The general categories of metrics are described below with details provided in the Policy.

-The number of communities, including state small system and domestic well communities, and schools and associated population:
+The number of communities, including areas served by PWSs, state smalls and domestic well communities, and schools and associated population:

 Provided with interim supplies of safe drinking water;